maianhpuco/gaze-01/src/sampling_data/egd_cxr_exploration_summary.md

 - **X_ORIGINAL, Y_ORIGINAL**: Original pixel coordinates

 **Note**: This file contains the same structure as fixations.csv but includes all eye tracking data points (not just fixations), making it much larger and more comprehensive for detailed gaze analysis.

+### 5. audio_segmentation_transcripts/ (1,084 subdirectories)
+**Description**: Folder containing subfolders named using DICOM_IDs.
+Each subfolder contains the following files:

+- **audio.wav**: The dictation audio in wav format
+- **audio.mp3**: The dictation audio in mp3 format
+- **transcript.json**: The transcript of the dictation audio with timestamps for each spoken phrase.
+Specifically:
+  - `phrase` tag contains phrase text
+  - `begin_time` tag contains the starting time (in seconds) of dictation for phrase
+  - `end_time` tag contains the end time (in seconds) of dictation for phrase
+- **left_lung.png, right_lung.png, mediastinum.png and aortic_knob.png**: The manually segmentation images of four (4) key anatomies: left lung, right lung, mediastinum, aortic knob, respectively

+### 6. inclusion_exclusion_criteria_outputs/
+**Description**: Folder containing 3 spreadsheet files that were generated after applying inclusion/exclusion criteria.
+These 3 spreadsheet files can be used by the sampling script to generate the master_sheet.csv.
+This is optional and is shared for reproducible purposes.

+- **CHF.csv**: Congestive Heart Failure cases
+- **normals.csv**: Normal cases
+- **pneumonia.csv**: Pneumonia cases

 ## Clinical Diagnostic Labels